obsproject/obs-studio/README.md

   fundamental, which prevented myself and other developers from being able to improve/extend the application or add new features very easily.

-  First, the design flaws:
+  1. The design flaws:

-    - The original OBS was completely and hopelessly hard-coded for windows, and only windows.
+    * The original OBS was completely and hopelessly hard-coded for windows, and only windows.
 It was just totally impossible to use it on other systems.

-    - All the sub-systems were written before I really knew what I was getting into.
+    * All the sub-systems were written before I really knew what I was getting into.
 When I started the project, I didn't really fully comprehend the scope of what I would need or how to properly design the project.
 My design and plans for the application were just to write something that